 Consider the following information that can be learned from this report.

-•In prone, the shooter has a very round group (Roundness factor of 1.08) typical of a solid well built position.
+•In prone, the athlete has a very round group (Roundness factor of 1.08) typical of a solid well built position.
 However, due to the size of the group, the athlete may benefit from better ammunition or cleaning his rifle.

-•In standing, the shooter had two outliers from his main group.
+•In standing, the athlete had two outliers from his main group.
 Outliers like this could have many causes, including shooting too quickly without an adequate pre-shot routine, over holding, or fundamental position problems.
 Its important to talk with your athlete to help determine the root cause.

-•In kneeling, the shooter has a fairly round group but is centered off at the edge of the nine ring.
+•In kneeling, the athlete has a fairly round group but is centered off at the edge of the nine ring.
 He could of have a few extra points by paying more attention to his sighters and correlating his called shots with his actual shots and then making appropriate sight adjustments.

 •The lines within the shot group ellipse are the major and minor axes, and correspond to the center of the group.